austinsc/react-gooey/docs/components/card.md

+# Card
-> An all-around flexible and composable component
+An all-around flexible and composable component

 ```props
 ```